 “I learned how to crawl, walk, and run without my sense of sight.”

-There was a realm of possibility where my parents would enter with their utmost disappointments in and concerns for my well-being.
+There was a house of possibility where my parents would enter with their utmost disappointments in and concerns for my well-being.
 In the weeks that followed my diagnosis and prognosis, the righteous-seeking people of that sacred abode would together bear the burden of prayerfully lifting my need before God.

-An old Wesleyan Church was the house of worship where a true servant of the Lord ministered to my parents with fellow congregants who embraced the entirety of God’s Word and who sincerely believed in the power of genuine prayer.
+A small Wesleyan Church was the house of worship where a true servant of the Lord ministered to my parents with fellow congregants who embraced the entirety of God’s Word and who sincerely believed in the power of genuine prayer.
 And the Pastor would be quick to say in response to prayers and faith that, not he but, God is the One who answers and does the good work.

 Upon the altar I was then laid as people of the Church gathered around me.

-My parents had not forgotten and, as my father wrote, “would never forget the hush that came over the congregation” when I crossed my eyes as would eyes naturally cross that are not yet conditioned to focus.
+My parents had not forgotten and, as my father wrote, “…would never forget the hush that came over the congregation” when I crossed my eyes as would eyes naturally cross that are not yet conditioned to focus.
 They could all see me squint in wonder at my hands and their faces as, in awe, they stood of the event that they had just witnessed.
 The faith of prayer warriors had become evident because of the miracle of my sight.

 The Pastor put away his sermon that day to yield to the spirit of “a holy quietness” that had captivated the hearts of all who were present.
-All one could occasionally hear was a whisper of praise or subtle weep of joy; for my gestures were of someone who had first-ever glimpsed the visible world of discovery where, at the feet of Jesus, such miracles are possible.
+All one could occasionally hear was a whisper of praise or subtle weep of joy, for my gestures were of someone who had first-ever glimpsed the visible world of discovery where, at the feet of Jesus, such miracles are possible.
 The atmosphere of reverent stillness nonetheless sustained after we and the saints around us had, eventually, retired to the pews to bask in the light of that sweet hour of answered prayer.

 “My Hope” patrons on Patreon.com may pledge to receive rewards.
 And pledges are to eventually meet defined goals, including but not limited, to fight against homelessness, hunger, abuse, disease, and so many other problems faced by humankind.
 Click here to visit My Hope on Patreon.com to see the goals of my vision, the rewards for patronage, and an overview of my passion to inspire, enrich, and give.
-Or watch this short video:

 My calling is to share my life, to be accessible, and to give so that you, who desire the peace that I know, could also be so fulfilled.
 I have been working toward answering this call for many years.
 My time has now come; so, I invite you to join me and receive as, together, we could give and make a difference.